lightdash/lightdash/docs/docs/guides/visualizing-your-results.md

 - [Scatter chart](#scatter-chart)
 - [Mixed chart](#mixed-chart)

+The visualization type that you pick determines how Lightdash shows the data series in your chart.
 To change how your data is displayed, go into the `charts` tab in the Explore view.
 You have the option to change the chart type shown by selecting a style from the drop-down:

 ![chart-types](./assets/chart-types.png)